 Traffic alone is a vehicle.
 Better rankings lead to traffic.
 Traffic can lead to calls/visits.
 However, at the end of the day, you can’t beat a good customer experience and strong website content is what ultimately converts traffic into customers.
 It is imperative for your clients to have a website that is fully optimized for SEO, clear, and easy to navigate.
 Traffic doesn’t mean much if people don’t take action on what they see.
 If visitors aren’t converting, have your client review their business’ ability to close leads and ask the following questions:

 - How are they encouraging people to come to their business?

 - Are their phone numbers and call to actions prevalent?

 - Is their competition offering special discounts or sales?

 - Is there anything that stands out as to why their competition is getting more leads?

-To get your clients seen, they should be on the 1st page of Google.
+To get your clients seen, they should be ranking in the top ten results of Google’s SERP.
 By improving the quality of the traffic visiting your client’s sites, the likelihood of traffic-to-lead conversion rates will increase.
 A well-optimized website, courtesy of SEO, that brings in both traffic and encourages people to take action will lead to higher success for your client’s business.

 Learn more about our white label SEO program and see what approach we take to optimizing websites for our partners.
 Or if you have questions and want to speak with someone directly, get connected with a Partner Success Team member and find out if our white label SEO partnership is the right fit for you!